truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 keywords:
 - nas data storage
 - software storage solutions
+- TrueNAS media applications
 ---

-Plex is a media server that allows you to stream your media (music, movies, live TV, etc.) to any Plex client.
+Plex is a media server that allows you to manage and stream your media (music, movies, live TV, etc.) to any Plex client.

 {{< include file="/static/includes/AppsUnversioned.md" >}}